kali-linex/linex/Documentation/admin-guide/kernel-parameters.rst

 			A lot of drivers have their options described inside the Documentation/scsi/ sub-directory.
 	SECURITY Different security models are enabled.
-	SELINUX SELinux support is enabled.
+	SELINEX SELinex support is enabled.
 	SERIAL	Serial support is enabled.
 	SH	SuperH architecture is enabled.
 	SMP	The kernel is an SMP kernel.